jacksight/xina520_official_jailbreak/README.md

-# This proect has confirmed to be terminated/deprecated
+# This project has confirmed to be terminated/deprecated
 ### We appreciate your support during these days.
 If there's anything new, I'll will post it here (hopefully)...